hepplerj/Dissertation/ch5.dissertation.Heppler.md

 visible signs of the Bay Area's water landscape.
-Both had been reshaped as urban areas expanded rapidly in the postwar era, either through the river's physical re-routing in canals, dams, and reservoirs, or from higher water levels pouring over their banks from urban runoff.
+Both had been reshaped as urban areas expanded rapidly in the postwar era, either through the river's physical re-routing in canals, dams, and reservoirs, or from higher water levels pouring over their banks due to urban runoff causing excessive amounts of water.
 Drinking water was not on the minds of most residents.
-Not until the 1980s would the focus turn to the hidden water---that trapped between layers of clay and gravel beneath the surface of the cities.
+Not until the 1980s would the focus turn to the hidden water trapped between layers of clay and gravel beneath the surface of the cities.
 Moreover, groundwater supplies were rarely monitored by either the county or the state of California.
 And since high tech industries maintained a perception as